-I want to encourage you to read through this post and find the strength to take the first step.
+If you’re struggling with your finances, read through this post and find the strength to take the first step.
 Just one step.
 Then another.
 And another.

-Knowing you need to take control of your finances and knowing how to take control of your finances are two very different things!
-If you’re ready to see major changes in your life – lasting changes – you must actually take the steps to do so!
+Knowing you need to take control of your finances and knowing how to take control of your finances are two very different things.
+If you’re ready to see lasting changes in your life, you must actually take the steps to do so.

-Although this term might be unfamiliar to you, taking “inventory” of your finances is an important starting point.
-Think of your financial inventory like a snapshot of your finances as a whole.
+Although this term might be unfamiliar, taking “inventory” of your finances is an important starting point.
+Think of your financial inventory as a snapshot of your finances as a whole.

-Download your free financial inventory worksheet or grab a notebook and write down every debt you have, along with with the balance, and every account you have, along with the balance.
+Download your free financial inventory worksheet or grab a notebook and write down every debt you have, along with the balance, and every account you have, along with the balance.

 Really dig in here.
-Take responsibility, this is the financial situation you have created for yourself.
+Take responsibility; this is the financial situation you have created for yourself.
 Is it a positive one?
 If so, great!
-Way to go, you’ve done a good job!
+Way to go; you’ve done a good job.

 This is an essential step that cannot be skipped, no matter how scary it may seem, especially if you’ve been down this road before with little success!

-Let me paint a picture for you… You (and your partner) are miserable.
-You can never seem to get on the same page and fight all the time about money and it constantly spills over into all other areas of your life.
+Let me paint a picture for you: you (and your partner) are miserable.
+You can never seem to get on the same page and fight all the time about money, and it constantly spills over into all other areas of your life.

-Maybe you’ve tried to get your partner on board in the past and failed, or maybe you’re the one who has been unwilling to work together?
+Maybe you’ve tried to get your partner on board in the past and failed, or maybe you’re the one who has been unwilling to work together.
 Make today a new start.